mm6/ethereum-lab3/README.md

 Note: If a transaction does not complete successfully, do not give up.
 Try it again with a higher gas price (say 8 GWEI) or a higher gas limit.
 You may have to play with MetaMask a bit to get it to cooperate.
-You may want to reset the account as show in the previous note.
+You may want to reset the account as described in the previous note.

 ##### Part A Problems